 During his three seasons at Northern Illinois, Limegrover's offensive linemen earned All Mid-American Conference recognition seven times, including 2010 first-team selections Scott Wedige and Trevor Olson.

 The Huskie line gave up only 15 sacks in 2009.
 NIU also led the MAC and ranked 19th nationally in rushing with 202.42 yards per game that year.
 Limegrover spent seven seasons with Kill at Southern Illinois.
 With the Salukis, he coordinated a prolific offense that ranked in the top 10 in scoring for six straight years (2002-07).

 During his tenure, SIU averaged 207.8 yards per game on the ground, and totaled more than 3,000 rushing yards in four different seasons.
 Four of the top five rushing seasons in school history came under the guidance of Limegrover.
-Limegrover's rushing offense gained more than 18,000 yards on the ground at SIU, and his passing attack produced better than a 2-1 touchdown-to-interception ratio.
+His rushing offense gained more than 18,000 yards on the ground at SIU, and his passing attack produced better than a 2-1 touchdown-to-interception ratio.

 Limegrover coached five FCS All-Americans at SIU, including two offensive linemen.
-Under Limegrover's direction, the Salukis' 2004 offense set school records for yards (502.7) and points (42.6) per game and touchdowns (67).
+Under Limegrover's direction, the Salukis' 2004 offense set school records for yards (502.7) and points-per-game (42.6) and touchdowns (67).
 In 2007, the Salukis produced 3,293 yards and scored 28 touchdowns through the air, also school records.